rossgk2/techblogs/The command line.md

 curl --request "GET" --include "https://google.com/"
 ```

 The `curl` command is the "client for URLs" command.
-It sends a request of the specified type to the specified URL.
+It sends an HTTP request of the type specified by `request` to the specified URL.
 In this command,

 * `request` is a named argument, and its value is "GET".
   * Specifying that `request` is "GET" tells `curl` that the type of HTTP request it is to send to the URL is a "GET" request, and not a "POST" or any other type of request.